machinekit/machinekit-hal/README.md

 ## Getting started

 The easiest way how to get **Machinekit-HAL** running is to install Debian package.
 Packages can be obtained by triggering Github Actions _workflow_ and downloading **build artifacts** on your own _fork_.
-Or you can just download the latest builds from push to [master branch](https://github.com/machinekit/machinekit-hal/actions?query=branch:master) on official [Machinekit/Machinekit-HAL repository](https://github.com/machinekit/machinekit-hal).
+Packages build from every push to [master branch](https://github.com/machinekit/machinekit-hal/actions?query=branch:master) on official [Machinekit/Machinekit-HAL repository](https://github.com/machinekit/machinekit-hal) are also distributed through [Machinekit-HAL](https://cloudsmith.io/~machinekit/repos/machinekit-hal/packages/) repository ([Dependencies](https://cloudsmith.io/~machinekit/repos/machinekit/packages/)) kindly hosted by [Cloudsmith](https://cloudsmith.io).

 Alternatively you can build locally on your machine in _**R**un-**I**n-**P**lace_ mode.
 The briefest sequence of commands would be: